zdharma-continuum/zinit/README.md

 ```

 Above commands show two ways of basic plugin loading. **load** causes reporting to be enabled –
-you can track what plugin does, show the information with `zplugin report {plugin-spec}`.
+you can track what plugin does, view the information with `zplugin report {plugin-spec}`.
 **light** is a faster loading without tracking and reporting.

 ### Oh-My-Zsh, Prezto